RavynGG/unit-price-calculator/README.md

 This tool calculates the **unit price** of an item using its **total cost** and **quantity**.
 In grocery stores and retail, items often display a "unit price" so you can compare value across brands and package sizes.
-This calculator lets you double-check accuracy and avoid being overcharged.
+This calculator lets you check accuracy and avoid being overcharged.

 ## 📘 How to Use